June 24th, 2019

 Are Pool Permits Required?
 Yes, permits are required by jurisdictions in the U.S. to construct an in-ground pool.
 Contractors are to pay the permit fee and obtain a pool permit before starting construction.
 Trade subcontractors, such as electrical, typically pull their permits and are to make sure posted on site.
 If you have any questions, visit the permitting office where your project is located or review jurisdiction’s web site for more information.

 What do I need to submit?
-Typical documents to apply for a permit include a plot plan, a set back plan, dig specification and most jurisdictions will require sealed engineering drawings to accompany application for a permit.
+Typical documents to apply for a permit include a plot plan, a set back plan, dig specification and most jurisdictions will require sealed engineering drawings to accompany the application for a permit.
 Some jurisdictions may request more information and you can check the AHJ’s website for a checklist.
 Also, as an option, you can schedule a time to meet the jurisdiction Plan Reviewer or Inspection to ask questions.
 Many jurisdiction staff are helpful and welcome the opportunity to answer your inquiries.

 How long does it take to obtain approval for a pool permit?
-You can obtain a pool permit typically within 3 to 7 days with the complete permit application package with requisite documents are submitted.
+You can obtain a pool permit typically within 3 to 7 days with the completed permit application package with requisite documents are submitted.
 If not completed within a 7-day time period means that you may be missing some information or have plan review comments to address or the jurisdiction has a backlog.

 Can I submit online for permit?
 Many jurisdictions in the U.S. allow you to submit online for a permit to construct an inground pool allowing you to save time and money.
 When submitting online, make sure to properly name and upload your files.
 If not correctly formatted and uploaded, the jurisdiction may automatically reject your permit package.